Steamed, Gluten-free and Vegan Ukdiche Modak are what you can enjoy this Ganesh. Enjoy simple and delicious Festival food and stay healthy.

 Also known as Faraa, is enjoyed as a snack or breakfast meal.
 There are no special occasions for making it.

 Phara can be paired well with any kind of chutney, but I pair it with a curry, like a Dal Tadka Recipe.
 Next time, I can add them to this Dal Dhokli.
+The other dumpling recipe we enjoy is the Dal Fara.

 Over the past few years, I had forgotten about Phara.
-Recently at a Korean restaurant, we had Tteokbokki and I remembered this simple dish.
+Recently, at a Korean restaurant, we had Tteokbokki, and I remembered this simple dish.
 So Tteokbokki is also on the cards.

 Fara reminds me of Ammani Kozhukattai or Sheet Laddu.
 Other similar dishes are patoli and modak.